State House committee talks police reforms beyond scope of bill already filed

-SPRINGFIELD — The House Judiciary Criminal Committee on Saturday spent more than three hours debating a slew of new criminal sentencing reforms that supporters hope will be tacked onto an omnibus criminal justice reform bill.
+SPRINGFIELD — The House Judiciary Criminal Committee spent more than three hours Saturday debating a slew of new sentencing reforms that supporters hope will be tacked onto an omnibus criminal-justice reform bill.

-The reforms included measures beyond the scope of a 611-page omnibus bill — contained in an amendment to House Bill 163 — that was discussed for several hours in the state Senate on Saturday afternoon.
+They include measures beyond the scope of a 611-page omnibus bill — contained in an amendment to House Bill 163 — that was discussed for several hours Saturday afternoon in the state Senate.

-Rep. Justin Slaughter, D-Chicago, presented the new provisions during a subject matter hearing on the reform package, which has faced pushback from some law enforcement groups.
+Rep. Justin Slaughter, D-Chicago, presented the new provisions during a hearing on the reform package, which has faced pushback from some law enforcement groups.

-The new reforms discussed Saturday in the House committee include reclassifying drug possessions from felonies to misdemeanors, providing judges with discretion to impose lesser sentences on some nonviolent offenses that require mandatory minimum sentences, and allowing for certain misdemeanors to be punishable by a ticket rather than arrest.
+The new reforms discussed Saturday include reclassifying drug possession from a felony to a misdemeanor, providing judges with discretion to impose lesser sentences on some nonviolent offenses that require mandatory minimum sentences, and allowing for certain misdemeanors to be punishable by a ticket rather than arrest.

-Another topic not yet included in the omnibus bill but discussed during the House committee was modernizing the state’s mandatory supervised release program.
+Another topic not yet included in the omnibus bill but discussed during the committee hearing was modernizing the state’s mandatory supervised- release program.

-The House committee also discussed abolishing the cash bail system in Illinois and amending the state’s felony murder law, which allows for individuals who participated in a felony to be charged with murder if someone is killed during the commission of the felony.
-Those two proposals are already included in the omnibus bill.

 Slaughter said the sentencing reforms are meant to reduce the number of prisoners incarcerated in the state.